From ray tracing to waves of topological origin in continuous media: Appendix: symbolic calculus in a nutshell

 The symbol of this operator is a phase-space function $f(y,p)$ obtained through the Wigner transform:

 Knowing the symbol $f(y,p)$, the operator $\hat{f}$ is recovered through the Weyl transform defined as

 This process is sometimes called Weyl quantization, as it is a way to deduce a quantum operator from a classical phase-space function.
-Here, in geophysics, our starting point is the operator of the linearized flow dynamics.
-The interest of computing the symbol and ray tracing in phase space is to obtain information on the operator's spectrum.
+The origin of this quantization procedure is given in subsection D.